 Note that completing the green card process may take several years, depending on the specific application process and country of birth of the beneficiary.

 For most of the common types of applications it is possible to request Premium Processing.
 Petitions that are filed under Premium Processing are expedited by USCIS and are considered within 15 days of receipt by USCIS.
-The governmental filing fee for this service is $1,225 over and above the standard filing fees.
+The governmental filing fee for this service is $2,500 over and above the standard filing fees.
 This fee must be paid by the employer, unless the request for expedited processing comes from the foreign national and is NOT related to his or her employment.
+Note that it is possible to upgrade to Premium Processing after a case has been filed with USCIS.

 240-day Rule & H-1B Portability: Transfers and Amendments